-If a person does not get treatment for ketoacidosis, they can fall into a diabetic coma, which a dangerous complication of diabetes.
+If a person does not get treatment for ketoacidosis, they can fall into a diabetic coma, which is a dangerous complication of diabetes.

 In this article, we look at how to recognize hyperglycemia, ways to treat it, and possible causes and complications.